ZertoPublic/Z4K/docs/HowToDeployZerto.md

 To configure the ingress controller with static IP, set the following flags in the value.yaml file as input for HELM during the installation:

-For ZKM
+For Zerto Kubernetes Manager (ZKM)
 ``` shell
 --set ingress-nginx.controller.service.loadBalancerIP=$STATIC_IP
 ```
-For ZKM-PX only
+For Zerto Kubernetes Manager Proxy (ZKM-PX) only
 ``` shell
 --set zkm-px.ingress-nginx.controller.service.loadBalancerIP=$STATIC_IP
 ```